dronekeys/crates/README.md

 If nothing appears, its likely that you have the simulation paused.
 Remember that clocks are bound to simulated time, and if you have time paused then no callbacks will be triggered.
 In the very special case where you have no wind, dynamic or sensor noise, then the Estimate equals the Truth.

-Finally, it is possible to launch a hardware version of an experiment using the hw.launch file using the collowing command
+Finally, it is possible to launch a hardware version of an experiment using the hw.launch file using the following command

 	roslaunch sim hw.launch